 Greg Johnson: I’m Greg Johnson.
 Welcome to Counter-Currents Radio.
-Today I am going to have a conversation with Canadian filmmaker Hugh MacDonald.
+Today I am going to have a conversation with Canadian film-maker Hugh MacDonald.
 He is doing some work on an essay presentation that he is going to be giving in London next month.
-Anyway, he wanted to bounce some ideas off of me, and we thought it prudent just to record it in case other people would find it beneficial as well.
+He wanted to bounce some ideas off of me, and we thought it prudent to record it in case other people would find it beneficial as well.
 So, Hugh, welcome to the show.

 Hugh MacDonald: Thank you.

 GJ: What’s on your mind?
 What are you working on exactly?
 And how can I help you?

 HM: I am trying to do a study of the concept of racism.
 One aspect is to come up with a response when people call you racist.
 But more broadly it’s just to try to understand what does racism really mean.
 What is this concept?
 And does it have any validity?
 I am trying to look it this idea within the context of feminist argument of “slut-shaming.”
 I am trying to apply the technology of this feminist argument to racism.
 And I am calling it “racism-shaming.”

 GJ: Right.
 So, what’s the feminist position on slut-shaming in a nutshell?